powsybl/powsybl-open-rao/docs/algorithms/marmot.md

 This allows MARMOT to find first combinations of preventive and curative topological actions for all timestamps.

-When the topological actions for all timestamps are retrieved, they are applied on their respective network and a **global intertemporal linear optimization** is carried out to ensure that the [intertemporal constraints](castor/linear-problem/inter-temporal-constraints.md) are respected.
+When the topological actions for all timestamps are retrieved, they are applied on their respective network and a **global time-coupled linear optimization** is carried out to ensure that the [time-coupling constraints](castor/linear-problem/time-coupling-constraints.md) are respected.
 For instance, set-points of all linear actions (PSTs, injections, redispatching, ...) get fine-tuned and and smoothed out over time to respect the power gradients.